IBM-Bluemix-Docs/third-party/sell-on-ibm-cloud.md

 Software includes containerized applications or system images that you can run on your own infrastructure.

 Types of third-party software that {{site.data.keyword.Bluemix_notm}} supports include:
-- Starter kits for onboarding
-- Cloud paks for better security
 - Operators for adding services
-- Images through terraform templates (such as VSI, OVA, VNF)
+- Images through Terraform templates (such as VSI, OVA, VNF)
 - Terraform templates for configuration
 - Helm charts for working with applications